 - White or purple-blue coloration in cold environments.

 - Skin rash.

-Although this disease can occur in any age group, it generally has a greater predominance in women under 30 years of age.
+Although this disease can occur in any age group, it generally has a more significant predominance in women under 30.

 Factors to watch and their complications

-Pulmonary hypertension: This is the main cause of death in patients.
+Pulmonary hypertension: This is the leading cause of death in patients.

-Alterations of the digestive tract: Abdominal pains and problems digesting food are very common.
+Alterations of the digestive tract: Abdominal pains and problems digesting food are widespread.

-Heart diseases: There is a greater degree to develop cardiovascular diseases in people with this condition.
+Heart diseases: There is a greater degree of developing cardiovascular diseases in people with this condition.

-Hearing loss : Loss of sense of hearing can occur in up to half of patients.
+Hearing loss: Loss of sense of hearing can occur in up to half of the patients.